sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 ### With typescript

-With Typescript, your new custom matcher won't be recognized unless you tell jest it exists.
+With Typescript, your new custom matcher won't be recognised unless you tell jest it exists.
 To do so, you need to have in another file (by that I mean not a file with tests in it):

 ```ts
 declare global {